Visiting Muxia Spain | A Magical Village in Galicia

 What is the Costa da Morte & Where is it?

-The Costa da Morte (Death Coast) gets its name from the numerous shipwrecks that occurred between the rocky shores of Malpica to the south of Fisterra.
-Muxía is located in the province of A Coruña Spain.
+The Costa da Morte (Death Coast) gets its name from the numerous shipwrecks that occurred between the village of Malpica and to the south of Fisterra.
+This stretch of coastline is rugged and wild.

 The coastal area of the Atlantic Ocean is notorious for having strong currents and crashing waves.
 The Costa da Morte is said to be one of the most dangerous shorelines in the world and for hundreds of years has been claiming massive amounts of shipwrecks and lives.